 Oct 9 - Nov 8th

-This production will be held outdoors in the Palace Courtyard, behind the theatre.
-Chairs will be provide, but feel free to bring your own, as well as your own drinks and snacks.
-With lights hanging from the trees and the show starting after sunset, it will be an enchanted evening!
 Truvy’s salon is Chinquapin, Louisiana’s go-to place for a beauty fix with a hearty side of gossip.
-Along with her overeager assistant Annelle, Truvy pampers her small-town clients with hairdos, manicures and all kinds of unsolicited advice.
-Anybody who’s anybody is a regular: There’s the doting M’Lynn and her soon-to-be-married daughter Shelby, the moody Ouiser and the well-to-do widow Clairee.
+Along with her overeager assistant Annelle, Truvy pampers her small-town clients with hairdos, manicures, and all kinds of unsolicited advice.
+Anybody who’s anybody is a regular: There’s the doting M’Lynn and her soon-to-be-married daughter Shelby, the moody Ouiser, and the well-to-do widow Clairee.
 Through witty banter and wisecracks, this hodgepodge group of women form friendships as strong as steel, which they are forced to lean on when tragedy strikes.
+This production will be outdoors in the Palace Courtyard behind the theatre with a stage, props, lights and ushers.
+There will be a 6 feet separation between groups and masks are required.
+There will be snacks and drinks for sale, but you can bring your own.
+October nights in Texas are magical with a cool breeze and lights hanging from the trees.
+Masks are required at all times, even when sitting in your seat but can be removed for eating or drinking.

 A Tuna Christmas By Jaston Williams, Joe Sears & Ed Howard.
 Seasons Greetings from A TUNA CHRISTMAS, the hilarious sequel to the hit comedy, Greater Tuna, with two talented actors portray all 24 citizens of Tuna, the third smallest town in Texas, where the Lion’s Club is too liberal and Patsy Cline never dies!
 This time, it’s 24 hours before Christmas and the delightfully eccentric characters are attempting to cope with seasonal traumas such as a disaster prone little theatre production of A Christmas Carol, and a yard-decorating contest being sabotaged by a mysterious Christmas phantom.
 Critics have raved: “The show is a hoot, and the cast, Joe Sears and Jaston Williams, is two hoots,” proclaims The New York Times.
 “This show is so funny.
 It’s far too good just for Christmas,” states the New York Post.
 “There’s plenty to ho-ho-ho about.
 A TUNA CHRISTMAS is a delightful gift for longtime Tuna fans and newcomers alike,” states the Dallas Morning News.
 “If you like someone buy them roses…if you love someone buy them tickets to A TUNA CHRISTMAS!” exclaims the Austin American-Statesman.
 Bring the whole family and join in the holiday fun!